Perfect Harmony - An interview with James Nelson (February 2012)

 For the Celtic Tenors' formal biography and more information visit The Celtic Tenor's

-Follow this link to Spotlight with QQandN for a news release about The Celtic Tenors.
+Follow this link to Spotlight with QQandN for the latest interview article titled 'Pure Joy' - with James Nelson of The Celtic Tenors.

 Note: There are many more articles on this site.